-Are you planning to hit the road this holiday season?
+Are you planning to hit the road for an epic road trip?
 Don’t fall prey to the following mistakes, which could derail your trip.
-Although part of the fun of a road trip is the spontaneity and freedom it provides, a bit of advance planning can help prevent you straying off budget or ending up with a broken down car in the middle of nowhere.
-Here’s some simple tips to consider next time you’re in the planning stage of your next adventure:
+Although part of the fun is the spontaneity and freedom it provides, a bit of advance road trip planning can help prevent you straying off budget or ending up with car troubles in the middle of nowhere.

-There’s a certain romanticism to hopping in the car without a destination or care in the world, but in most cases it’s better to research your route in advance.
+There’s a certain romanticism to hopping in the car without a destination or care in the world, but in most cases it’s better to research your route.
+With the ease and availability of the Internet, it’s easier than ever.

 Find out where the rest stops are and research accommodation options before you leave, and you can avoid getting stranded.
 Travel booking sites can help you compare prices and amenities to find the best deals, and you may receive a greater discount for booking in advance.
 Researching your route will also ensure that you don’t miss out on any attractions off the motorway.